How Much Does Ferrari Insurance Cost?

 Specialized coverages and expertise

-Another benefit is that insurance companies for exotic cars also use agreed value.
-This is the price that you and your insurer agree the car is worth, and it's the amount you'll be paid if your car is totaled or stolen.
-With a regular car insurance policy, your insurer determines the maximum amount you'll be paid based on its purchase cost and depreciation.
+Agreed value is a special benefit that insurance companies for exotic cars use.
+This is the price that you and your insurer agree the car is worth, and it'll be the amount you're paid if your car is totaled or stolen.
+With a regular car insurance policy, your insurer alone determines the maximum amount you'll be paid, which they base on its purchase cost and its depreciation at the time of the accident.

 Specialty insurance companies also often include specialized coverages that are only applicable to high-end cars.
-This might include coverage that protects your vehicle while it's on display at a car show or protection for extra parts like racing tires.
+This might include protection for your vehicle while it's on display at a car show or coveragefor extra parts like racing tires.

 There are some drawbacks to collector car insurance companies, though.
-Most significantly, they often have low mileage limits: you can only drive your car a certain number of miles per year.
-While most owners of Ferraris and other high-end cars primarily use their vehicles for pleasure driving, people who want to use their Ferrari to commute and run errands may be limited by these mileage caps.
+Most significantly, they often have low mileage limits, meaning you can only drive your car a certain number of miles per year.
+While many owners of Ferraris and other high-end cars primarily use their vehicles for pleasure driving, those who want to use their Ferrari to commute or run errands may be limited by these mileage caps.

 Additionally, some collector insurance companies don't provide coverage for standard cars, so you may need a separate policy to protect your daily driver.